-How To Choose The Right Bot Mitigation Solution A Webinar with Forrester Research Register Now
+How To Choose The Right Bot Mitigation Solution A Webinar with Forrester Research Watch Now

 Bots are programs created to automate repetitive tasks, and they fall into two major categories.
 Good Bots and Bad Bots.